vu-Jun/datascience/README.md

 <"Inform the name of the existing tool that was executed and how it was executed">

+I have used Coverage.py, which is an existing tool to measure coverage for python projects.

+Step 1: clone git project to the local repository
+Step 2: make sure to install all neccessary modules for projects to run flawlessly ** pip install coverage **
+** pip install pytest **
+** pip install datascience **
+** pip install -r requirements.txt **
+** pip install -r requirements-tests.txt **
+Step 3: Once all modules are installed, change current directory to the root directory of the project and run coverage by Coverage.py
+** coverage run --branch -m pytest **
+** coverage report **
+** coverage html **

 <"Show the coverage results provided by the existing tool with a screenshot">

 <img src="sep_image/old_overall_coverage.png" style="width:600px; height:auto;">